Stories Part 1: National History Day or My Dorky Origin Story

 Check back next week for Part 2, where I share Lauren’s story, and you’ll see how a new generation of students has enriched my art history fairy tale.

-Lead image: Grace Marston giving a gallery talk on the third floor archives floor, in front items from Warhol’s personal collection.
+Lead image: Grace Marston giving a gallery talk on the third floor archives floor, in front of items from Warhol’s personal collection.